Education in Toronto: Universities

 There are five public universities based in Toronto.
-Four universities are based downtown: OCAD University, Toronto Metropolitan University, Université de l'Ontario français and the University of Toronto.
-The University of Toronto also operates two satellite campuses, the University of Toronto Scarborough, located in the eastern portion of the city based in Scarborough, and the University of Toronto Mississauga, located in the neighbouring city of Mississauga.
-The fifth, York University, is located in the northern portion of the city with two campuses in North York and another in the neighbouring city of Markham.
+Four universities are based downtown: OCAD University, Toronto Metropolitan University, Université de l'Ontario français, and the University of Toronto.
+The University of Toronto is the oldest in Ontario and the largest post-secondary institution in Canada and consists of three campuses: the St. George and Scarborough campuses in the city of Toronto, and the Mississauga campus in the neighbouring city of Mississauga, Ontario.
+The fifth university in Toronto, York University, is located in the northern portion of the city with two campuses in North York and another in the neighbouring city of Markham.

 There are two private universities located in Toronto, Tyndale University and Yorkville University.
 Tyndale is a private university and a Protestant seminary based in North York.
 Yorkville University is a for-profit university with facilities in downtown Toronto and the neighbouring city of Vaughan.
 Yorkville University is based in multiple provinces and operates additional facilities in Fredericton and Vancouver, having been initially founded in New Brunswick.
 Both private universities were granted the authority to confer certain academics degrees by the province through ministerial consent.

 Several universities based outside of Toronto also operate satellite campuses and facilities in the city.
 The University of Guelph-Humber is a collaborative post-secondary institution in North York, operated by the University of Guelph (based in Guelph, Ontario) and Humber College (a college based in Toronto).
 Guelph-Humber acts as a satellite campus for its parent institutions, and its graduates are conferred degrees/diplomas from either the University of Guelph or Humber College.